 Synopsis: At another of their regularly scheduled meetings the Avengers (Thor, Wasp, Iron Man and Giant-Man) decide that the Hulk is too powerful and dangerous to be roaming free.
 They contact the Fantastic Four and the X-Men to see if they have a line on him but they don’t.
 Rick Jones and his Teen Brigade of Ham Radio Operators (LMAO) are contacted.

 Rick finds the Hulk in the desert southwest and lures him back to their hidden cave hideout.
 Once there Hulk steps in front of the Gamma Ray Projector and transforms from his monster form back to Bruce Banner.
-Later in the story, Banner becomes stressed-out and turns back into the Hulk because of it, marking the first time the change takes place away from the Gamma Ray Projector.
+Later in the story, Banner becomes stressed-out and turns back into the Hulk because of it, marking the first time in months that the change takes place away from the Gamma Ray Projector.

 At any rate, alarmed by this independent transformation, Rick calls in the Avengers who (yawn) for the third time in three issues battle the Hulk.
 Eventually the Hulk escapes, but the battle has been watched by the Fantastic Four’s foe the Sub-Mariner via advanced Atlantean viewscreens.
 He forms an alliance with the Hulk so they can stand together against the hated human race.